AvantSwift-Solutions/eportfolio-website/README.md

 # AvantSwift Solutions ePortfolio

 This ePortfolio is the subject work for *IT Project COMP30022_2023_SM2*.
 The product is a website that includes a publicly viewable portfolio and an admin page that allows the client to edit the information in the portfolio.
-The product also includes a phone application that provides the functionality of the admin page.
+The product also includes a phone application that provides the functionality of the admin page which can be found [here](<https://github.com/AvantSwift-Solutions/eportfolio-phone-app>).

 ## Table of Contents